Project overview

 "The Gatsby"

-The first direction is inspired by Jay Gatsby, titular character of F. Scott Fitzgerald's classic novel: a self-made gentleman, admired as a brilliant host.
+The first direction is inspired by Jay Gatsby, titular character of F. Scott Fitzgerald's classic novel.
+A self-made gentleman and architect of brilliant parties, he embodies two core Cookshop values: independence, and the ability to shine effortlessly as a host.
 It's a pared-down Art Deco style with a touch of French countryside to bring the feeling of effortless elegance and coolness to the kitchen.
-It expresses two core Cookshop values: independence, and the chance to shine effortlessly as a host.

 "The Bond"

-Cookshop's visual identity should be resonant and well-grounded in the real world.
-I dove into visual research of male-oriented brands to identify themes and zero in on the precise conditions that cause an interface to feel masculine.
+Testing these options was followed by visual research of male-addressing brands.
+This led me to identify dominant themes and zero in on precise conditions that cause an interface to feel masculine.
 I discovered two:

-Because Cookshop is a recipes app, two more conditions must be met:
+Because Cookshop is a recipes app, I added two more necessary conditions:

-- 4. Text must be legible from a distance.
+2. 4.
+Content must be legible from a distance and on the go.

 The question of creating a "masculine recipes UI" became irrelevant.
-The visual identity should not rely on stereotypical representations of masculinity.
-It should resonate with the target audience, support and inspire them to cook, host, and "show off their skills."
-After preference testing and additional peer feedback, I added three more conditions to my list.
-The visual identity must be:
+The visual identity could not rely on stereotypical representations of masculinity.
+Instead it should resonate with the target audience and inspire them to cook, host, "show off their skills."
+After preference testing and gathering additional qualitative feedback, a final three conditions joined the list.
+Male-identifying home cooks repeatedly expressed desire for a product that is

 Style guide